 How to insulate cabin floor

-Floor insulation kit includes impregnated wooden laths, screws and insulation boards.
-Impregnated laths will support insulation boards and keep all boards on the same level beneath the floor boards.
-First screw these laths to foundation beams, then cut the insulation boards to size, so that they will sit tightly between the foundation joists, install insulation boards and then the floor boards.
+Floor insulation kit consists of 25mm insulation boards.
+We recommend using screws to support insulation boards and keep all boards on the same level beneath the floorboards.
+First fix the screws to foundation beams 25mm from the top of the beam, then cut the insulation boards to size, so that they will sit tightly between the foundation joists, install insulation boards and then the floorboards.
+Screws should be inserted on both sides of the internal floor beams approximately every 30cm along their length.
+The insulation boards should sit snugly between the beams and stay in place so the screws are an added mechanical fixing in case vibration from above or cabin movement causes the insulation board to fall.

-The floor and roof insulation of a 20 m2 or larger garden room, depending on the roof type, costs around 800-850 euros and the entire insulation work should be achievable within 4-5 hours, which we think is a worthwhile extra to add to your garden room, garden office or to any other wooden building, if you’d like to use it year round.
+The floor and roof insulation of a 20 m2 or larger garden room, depending on the roof type should be achievable to complete within 4-5 hours, which we think is a worthwhile extra to add to your garden room, garden office or to any other wooden building, if you’d like to use it year round.

 - Foundation beams